Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Interruption-aware robust cooperative perception system

 The details of the multi-scale spatial-temporal prediction model will be introduced in the next subsection.

-\textbf{Information fusion.} After missing information recovery, we regard the recovered feature $\mathbf{F}_{c_i}^{(t)}$ as the feature from a pseudo cooperation node that can complete the missing information due to the communication interruption.
-We utilize a spatial attentive feature fusion model $ f_{\mathrm{fuse}}$ to fuse the features from all nodes, including the pseudo node, to obtain fused feature $ \mathbf{H}_{i}^{(t)}$.
+\textbf{Information fusion.} Following missing information recovery, we consider the recovered feature $\mathbf{F}_{c_i}^{(t)}$ as originating from a pseudo cooperation node, capable of compensating for the information gaps caused by communication interruption.
+We employ a spatial attentive feature fusion (SAFF) model denoted as $f_{\mathrm{fuse}}$ to fuse the features from all nodes, which includes the pseudo node, resulting in a fused feature $\mathbf{H}_{i}^{(t)}$.
 That is,

-The details of the spatial attentive feature fusion model will be introduced in the next subsection.
+The details of the SAFF model will be introduced in the next subsection.